Sherman A. Minton

-He met Madge Alice Shortridge Rutherford (20 March 1920 – 2004) at Bloomington in November 1937, when she introduced herself with the remark "I understand you collect snakes."
+He met Madge Alice Shortridge Rutherford (20 March 1920 – 7 November 2004) at Bloomington in November 1937, when she introduced herself with the remark "I understand you collect snakes."
 They became friends but did not marry until October 1943 because of World War II.

 Madge Minton née Rutherford

 Madge, the daughter of a teacher, was born in Greensburg, near Indianapolis, but grew up in St Paul.
 She was interested in natural history but even more fascinated by aircraft, she wanted to be a pilot.
-In 1938 Madge transferred to Butler University, Indianapolis where she embarked on an Advanced Civilian Pilot Training Program which was sponsored by the Civil Aeronautics Authority (CAA).
+In 1938, Madge transferred to Butler University, Indianapolis where she embarked on an Advanced Civilian Pilot Training Program which was sponsored by the Civil Aeronautics Authority (CAA).
 Although she was one of the top ten students, she was refused further advancement due to her sex.
 Her response was to write to First Lady Eleanor Roosevelt.
 She subsequently received a letter admitting her to the CAA advanced pilot's program.
-She graduated with a B.A. in 1941.
+She graduated with a Bachelor of Arts in 1941.

 Wartime service

-Upon completion of his M.D., Sherman was commissioned into the United States Navy and served aboard USS Brooks in the Pacific War, including the Battle of Luzon in the Japanese-held Philippines.
+Upon completion of his M.D., Sherman was commissioned an officer in the United States Navy Medical Corps and served aboard the USS Brooks (DD-232) in the Pacific War, including the Battle of Luzon in the Japanese-held Philippines.
 He was on board when the USS Brooks was hit by a kamikaze aircraft, but was uninjured.
+He served from 1943 to 1946.

 When the United States entered World War II, Madge joined the Women Airforce Service Pilots (WASPs), the women who flew military aircraft to airbases.
-In August 1943 she completed her training and was transferred to Long Beach, California, but in August 1944 she discovered she was pregnant with the first of three daughters, and resigned to return to Indiana.
+In August 1943, she completed her training and was transferred to Long Beach, California, but in August 1944 she discovered she was pregnant with the first of three daughters, and resigned to return to Indiana.

 Post war

 Sherman was discharged from the United States navy in 1946.
 He did not wish to continue in medicine but preferred a career in medical microbiology with herpetology as his hobby.
-The now married Mintons moved to Ann Arbor in 1946-1947 where Sherman studied microbiology at the University of Michigan and herpetology under Norman Hartweg and Charles Walker.
-In September 1947 Sherman became Assistant Professor of Microbiology and Immunology at the Indiana University Medical School, a post he held until retirement in 1984.
+The now married Mintons moved to Ann Arbor, where he attended the University of Michigan from 1946 to 1947 and studied microbiology.
+He also studied herpetology under Norman Hartweg and Charles Walker.
+In September 1947, Sherman became assistant professor of microbiology and immunology at the Indiana University Medical School, a post he held until retirement in 1984.

 Pakistan years

-During the years 1958-1962 Sherman A. Minton and his family lived in Karachi, West Pakistan, where he served as the microbiologist at the newly established Basic Medical Science Institute.
+During the years 1958–1962, Sherman A. Minton and his family lived in Karachi, West Pakistan, where he served as the microbiologist at the newly established Basic Medical Science Institute.
 The Minton's also spent much of their time traveling around Pakistan, covering some 69,000 km and collecting approximately 1,500 herpetological specimens.
 These four years would inextricable link Sherman and Madge Minton with the herpetofauna of Pakistan.